 Operating Support: As discussed in Note 1, Roswell Park is related to NYS by virtue of ownership and control.
 Annually, Roswell Park receives a significant portion of its operating revenue from NYS.
 This support is a fundamental component of Roswell Park's annual operating budget.
-During the years ended March 31, 2020 and 2019, operating support received from NYS amounted to approximately \$102,607 and \$102,607, respectively.
+During the years ended March 31, 2021 and 2020, total support received from NYS amounted to approximately \$89,267 and \$102,607, respectively.
 Roswell Park is dependent on the continuation of this financial support and forbearance of NYS to continue its operations as a National Cancer Institute designated comprehensive cancer research and treatment center.